TANIA MARIA ROULSTON

 Specialties: Creative Direction, Ideation, Print, Branding, Web

-Quirks: easily excited, connoisseur of fine cats, guzzler of monster energy, literally always skips breakfast, more happy accident than pixel perfect, pathologically driven by visions of better worlds
+Quirks: easily excited, connoisseur of fine cats, guzzler of monster energy, literally always skips breakfast, more happy accident than pixel perfect, pathologically driven by visions of better worlds.

-#aries vibes #enneagram4 #chaoticgood #eldermillenial
+#ariesvibes #enneagram4 #chaoticgood #eldermillenial

 Picture a small town punk with blue hair, patches sewn on their jacket, and holes in their jeans.
 They go to three-person protests, play guitar in their room, listen to The Pixies on their Walkman*, and collage posters for local shows.
 Yeah… that’s me at 17 in little ‘ol Yakima, Washington.
 I was rebellious, anti-authoritarian, and hell-bent on forging my own path.
 Repelled by the idea of going to college, I dropped out of high school.
-That’s how the man gets ya, you know.
+That’s how the man gets ya, ya know.
 My plan?
 Work at a thrift store for the rest of my life and not let school taint my art.

 That path?
 Fortuitously detoured by the jobs section of my local newspaper**.
 “Wanted: Screen Printer with Experience”.
 Experience?
 None of that.
 Moxie?
 A lot of that.
-I rang them up***, “Hi, I’m Tania.
+I rang them up***,.“Hi, I’m Tania.
 I saw your ad in the paper.
 If I’ve never screen printed, how do I get experience in screen printing?”
 The receptionist, “Nobody has ever called and asked that question, can you come in for an interview tomorrow?”
 Job landed.
 Experience gained.
+When I wasn’t burning screens, mixing inks, or printing they let me experiment with the computer.
+I got my first glimpse of a road out of Yakima by learning to design t-shirts for local bands I liked.
+Graphic design was a way to talk to the world about things that mattered.
+I didn’t know how I was going to get there, but I knew where I was headed.
+Maybe college wasn't such a bad idea...

-I wound my way through a design degree, chasing down an internship in NY, turning that into my first “grown-up” job.
+I wound my way through a design degree, secured an internship in NY, and turned that into my first “grown-up” job.
 I traveled from coast to coast working dream design jobs before leaping into the business I dreamed up in college, a small creative studio named Brilliant so Brilliant.
 24 years after I started rebelling, 19 years after I ran into that newspaper ad, and 15 years after I walked through the doors of my first design job, I’ve arrived carrying everything I’ve picked up along the way to help people talk about what matters in a cohesive, compelling, and creative way.

 * a portable CD player ** the printed one that used to arrive on one’s doorstep every morning *** on a landline